CANADA

 It follows similar requirements as the Tourist Visa but requires host related documents.

-The Canadian Tourist Visa, also known as a Temporary Resident Visa TRV, allows travelers to visit Canada for tourism, vacation, sightseeing, and short social visits.
+The Canadian Visit/Tourist Visa, also known as a Temporary Resident Visa (TRV), allows travelers to visit Canada for tourism, vacation, sightseeing, and short social visits.
+This visa does not permit employment or long term study.

 Canada is one of the world’s top destinations for international students.
+With all the requirements, you can apply to study legally in Canada, you must obtain a Study Permit (visa).

 A Work Permit allows you to work legally in Canada.